HL7/capstmt/review-questions.md

 - Should we include feature codes for the deprecated messaging and document paradigms?
 - Are these the actual codes we want defined in the IG for features and values?
 - Are there examples of feature/value codes that we don't want in the IG but that we could provide as examples of user defined features?
+- Should the $feature-query operation allow pointing to a CapabilityStatement other than the one at /metadata?